 The Great Columbia Crossing is a fundraiser for the Astoria-Warrenton Area Chamber of Commerce, allowing us to continue hosting this event year after year.
 Additionally, we give back to our community in two ways: 1) By employing/hiring/utilizing Chamber members and local businesses for event logistics, supplies and services and 2) By giving donations to area nonprofits in exchange for services provided during the event.
 This really is a community-focused event.
-Your support of the virtual event this year will ensure we can still offer the physical event in 2022.

 Can I get a refund?